No Holds Barred (1989 film): Critical response

 In his 1991 review of Suburban Commando, Roger Ebert recalled that "despite the fact that [Hulk Hogan's] public image is often aimed at children [...] his first film, 'No Holds Barred' (1989) was surprisingly violent, sexist and blood-soaked."

+Each critic gave the film a thumbs down on their series Siskel & Ebert & the Movies and was also on their list of the worst films of 1989.